bincat99/pwn/hitcon-2019/README.md

 * PoE I - Luna (@lemonwater)
 * One Punch Man (@mathboy7)

-half-things like that: they found main vulnerabilities and get pc control, but had been suffred from getting flag.
+half-things like that: they found main vulnerabilities and get pc control, but had been suffered from getting flag.

 So I just did late part of exploit :/